 - It takes me forever to find the most current team documents

 It’s true that all teams work better with clear operating principles.
 But virtual teams suffer much more without them.
 That’s because they have so few opportunities to identify, and then successfully address, miscues and missteps that inevitably result when people have different ideas about how they need to work together.

 In this edition of Communique, I provide 10 “best practices” norms that can do the most to save time, reduce frustration and boost productivity of virtual teams.
-Extracted from one of our Bridging the Distance Virtual Leadership workshop series, these examples include specific actions that can support each one.
+Extracted from one of our virtual workshops that help people design and run more engaging virtual meetings, these examples include specific actions that can support each one.
 For this piece, I touch on virtual meetings, decision-making, the use of email, shared documents and scheduling, areas for which a lack of explicit norms can cause especially thorny problems for virtual teams.

 - Everyone participates fully in every team meeting they attend.
 This means that: Everyone stays off mute, so we can all hear what’s going on, and so people can jump in more easily.
 Desks, screens and minds are cleared to focus on the conversation at hand.
 Multitasking is not acceptable, except for “multitasking on task,” such as adding ideas to our virtual conference area or jotting down questions on a shared whiteboard.
 If you’re pulled by competing priorities and can’t participate fully, you may need to opt out of a given meeting and catch up on your own later on.